In Northern Ireland, a new system of pollution control from industrial sources was introduced in 1998. This was revised in 2003 and again in 2013.

 PPC Public Register

-The Council holds a Public Register of information on PPC premises in the Armagh Council area.
+The Council holds a Public Register of information on PPC premises in the Council area.
+Please contact if you wish to view the Public Register.

-Public Registers can be viewed at Armagh City and District Council between the hours of 9am and 5pm Monday to Friday.
+Public Registers can be viewed at Council offices between the hours of 9am and 5pm Monday to Friday.